 Monthly Post-doc Happy Hours

-On a Friday in the middle of every month the Post-doc Happy Hour is held at City Tap House (3925 Walnut St.).
-Enjoy drink specials from 5:30-7:30 along with your fellow postdocs.
+On a Friday in the middle of every month the Post-doc Happy Hour is held at PHS Pop Up Beer Garden (36th and Filbert).
+Starting at 5:30pm, enjoy great time with your fellow postdocs.
 Friends and coworkers are welcome, as long as they are 21+.
 Postdocs should receive email for the upcoming Happy Hour from BPC or you may check our BPC Facebook page.

 Upcoming Happy Hours

-We are planning for a mural tour but the date has not been confirmed yet.
+After a first Axe Throwing event that has been a success, this activity will be back soon.
+A brewery tour and family friendly events are also in preparation.
 More fun stuff is coming up soon.
 We’ll let you know what’s going on through emails, BPP Facebook updates, and updated posts right here.

 Resources available at PENN